thk686/RcppStdVector/README.md

 allocates an R vector instead of general heap memory.
 This R vector is simply retrieved from the allocator at the end.
-Special consideration is taken when the capacity of the `std::vector` is greater than its size so that there are no dangling elements.
-It may furthermore be possible to implement in-place operations using C++ placement new although this has not been explored.
+Special consideration is taken when the capacity of the `std::vector` is greater than its size so that there are no dangling elements. ~~It may furthermore be possible to implement in-place operations using C++ placement new although this has not been explored.~~ It is furthermore possible to construct a standard vector in-place over an R vector via placement new.

+    void my_func(RcppStandardVector::std_ivec_int& x) { // no copy
+      // modify elements directly
+    }

+A note of caution: *because the in-place allocator never actually allocates or deallocates, any operation that invalidates the iterators of an in-place vector could lead to undefined behavior*.
+In-place vectors should never be manually constructed or copy-constructed.
+Operations that grow the vector will throw an error.

 There are several reasons one might wish to use `std::vector` over the native Rcpp vector types.
 First, as part of the Standard Library,